Table Of Contents

 If you’re worried you’ll scratch the vertical surface you can apply some masking tape on the wall to prevent any marking or scratches.

-Click the images to find the best prices on Amazon.
+Click the images to find the best prices at Amazon.

 These are ideal for the task and offer universal fitment for most oscillating multi-tools.